Los Angeles FinCEN Form 114 Attorney + CPA

 Los Angeles FinCEN Form 114 Attorney-CPA for Help Filing FBAR

 At the Tax Law Office of David W. Klasing, we have built a substantial portion of our award-winning tax practice around FBAR representation in Los Angeles and beyond.
-With more than 20 years of experience providing international tax services for U.S. citizens, residents, non-residents, and business entities, we are well-versed in the intergovernmental agreements, international treaties, and federal tax laws that govern tax requirements like FinCEN Form 114 and the related Form 8938.
+With more than 20 years of combined experience providing international tax services for U.S. citizens, residents, non-residents, and business entities, we are well-versed in the intergovernmental agreements, international treaties, and federal tax laws that govern tax requirements like FinCEN Form 114 and the related Form 8938.